ExpressApp/pybotx/docs/development/first-steps.md

 What's going on here?
 We added one line to our `/fill-info` command to start a chain of questions for our user.
-We also defined 3 functions, whose signature is similar to the usual handler signature, but instead of registration them using the `Bot.handler` decorator, we do this using the `Bot.register_next_step_handler` method, passing it our message as the first argument and the handler that will be executed for the next user message as the second.
+We also defined 3 functions, whose signature is similar to the usual handler signature, but instead of registration them using the `Bot.handler` decorator, we do this using the `Bot.register_next_step_handler` method.
+We pass into method our message as the first argument and the handler that will be executed for the next user message as the second.
 We also can pass positional and key arguments if we need them, but this not our case now.

 ## Complete example